That's Not Funny, That's Sick: Critical reception

+Album

-That's Not Funny, That's Sick is an American album of sketch comedy that was first released as a vinyl record in 1977.
-It was a spin-off from National Lampoon magazine.
-The album is a collection of sketches, several of which were taken from the National Lampoon Radio Hour, a radio show that was broadcast on 600 radio stations and ran from November 17, 1973 to December 28, 1974.
+The That's Not Funny, That's Sick album is a collection of sketches, several of which were taken from the National Lampoon Radio Hour, a radio show that was broadcast on 600 radio stations from late 1973 to the end of 1974.
+The That's Not Funny, That's Sick album was released on vinyl in 1977.

 The sketches on That's Not Funny, That's Sick star John Belushi, Brian Doyle-Murray, Bill Murray, and Christopher Guest, and feature, among others, Richard Belzer.
+Writers included Doyle-Murray, Bill Murray, Guest, Belzer, John Weidman, Bob Tischler, Tony Hendra, Harold Ramis, Douglas Kenney, and Bruce McCall.

-In 2003, the full 27-track album was released on CD by Uproar Entertainment.
-In August, 2020, a "Digitally Remastered" version was released on YouTube and miscellaneous streaming services.
+In 2003, the album was released on CD by Uproar Entertainment.
+In August 2020, a "digitally remastered" version was released on streaming services.
 The digital release shuffles the track order and omits one track, "Confession".